mjj4791/python-buienradar/README.rst

         - EXACT: the exact condition as reported (translated to english)
         - EXACTNL: the exact condition as reported
         - IMAGE: A symbol (url) for the current weather
+        - NIGHTTIME: indicator if the condition is a daytime or nighttime condition

     - FEELTEMPERATURE: The feeltemperature (json only)
     - GROUNDTEMP: the current ground temperature (in C)